Aggregate Supply and How It Works

 There are four components of GDP.
 The first, and most critical, is personal consumption.
 It's almost 70% of the total supply.
 It includes goods, such as automobiles and appliances, and services, such as health care and banking.

 Net exports, the fourth component, is exports minus imports.
 Exports add to GDP, while imports subtract.
 Most of this is capital goods, such as machinery and equipment, and consumer goods, especially pharmaceuticals.
-There are other import and export components that affect the balance of payments.

 The Bottom Line

-The aggregate supply or real GDP of the United States is one of the largest in the world.
+The aggregate supply or GDP of the United States is one of the largest in the world.
 The nation’s output consists of consumer goods, business investments, government spending, and exports.

 The World Bank.
 "GDP, PPP (constant 2019 international $).
 Accessed Sept.
 14, 2020.

 University of Minnesota Libraries.
 "Principles of Economics: 2.1 Factors of Production."
 Accessed Sept.
 14, 2020.

 Federal Reserve Bank of St. Louis.
 "Factors of Production - The Economic Lowdown Podcast Series, Episode 2."
 Accessed Sept.
 14, 2020.

 University of Minnesota.
 "Supply."
 Accessed Sept.
 14, 2020.

 The Library of Economics and Liberty.
 "Demand."
 Accessed Sept.
 14, 2020.